Agenda

 show more add to my calendar

-Locust swarms devastating entire landscapes have affected human societies since the beginnings of agriculture and locust plagues regularly threaten to cause food shortages for many millions of people.
-In this session, we want to showcase current examples from Madagascar and Somalia and discuss some of the still-open questions with you: • How is anticipatory action for locusts different from weather-related anticipatory action? • When is the right timing for anticipatory action? • What can trigger anticipatory action and what are most effective actions at the different points in time?
+Locust swarms devastating entire landscapes have affected human societies since the beginnings of agriculture, and locust plagues regularly threaten to cause food shortages for many millions of people.
+In this session we want to showcase current examples from the Horn of Africa and discuss some of the still-open questions with you, including: How is anticipatory action for locusts different from weather-related anticipatory action?
+When is the right timing for anticipatory action?
+What can trigger anticipatory action and what are most effective actions at different points in time?

 Speakers